History of Australia (1901–1945): The Homefront

 In May 1942 uniform tax laws were introduced in Australia, as state governments relinquished their control over income taxation, "The significance of this decision was greater than any other… made throughout the war, as it added extensive powers to the Federal Government and greatly reduced the financial autonomy of the states."

 Manufacturing grew significantly because of the war.
 "In 1939 there were only three Australian firms producing machine tools, but by 1943 there were more than one hundred doing so."
 From having few front line aircraft in 1939, the RAAF had become the fourth largest allied Air Force by 1945.
 A number of aircraft were built under licence in Australia before the war's end, notably the Beaufort and Beaufighter, although the majority of aircraft were from Britain and later, the USA.
 The Boomerang fighter, designed and built in four months of 1942, emphasised the desperate state Australia found itself in as the Japanese advanced.

-Australia also created, virtually from nothing, a significant female workforce engaged in direct war production.
 Between 1939 and 1944 the number of women working in factories rose from 171,000 to 286,000.
-Dame Enid Lyons, widow of former Prime Minister Joseph Lyons, became the first woman elected to the House of Representatives in 1943, joining the Robert Menzies' new centre-right Liberal Party of Australia, formed in 1945.
+Dame Enid Lyons, widow of former prime minister Joseph Lyons, became the first woman elected to the House of Representatives in 1943, joining the Robert Menzies' new centre-right Liberal Party of Australia, formed in 1945.
 At the same election, Dorothy Tangney became the first woman elected to the Senate.

-Australian trade unions support of the war, after Germany attacked the Soviet Union in June 1941.
+Australian trade unions supported the war after Germany attacked the Soviet Union in June 1941.
 However, in spring 1940, the coal miners struck for higher wages for 67 days under communist leadership.